Photo & Video Log

 January 23

-The animals encountered on the island are also different than those while at sea on a ship.
+The animals encountered on the island are very different from those we encounter while at sea on a ship.
 (HR)

 Another animal not commonly encountered.
 The pink flamingos are very common and inhabit saline ponds on the island of Bonaire.